When designing and delivering training classes for adults, there’s only one question to ask: What is best for the students?

 Smart teachers choose the Lecture Method, wisely, when there is a great amount of foundational information the students are required to learn.

 Really smart teachers use both methods: the Lecture Method for the basics, then switching to the Workshop Method to allow students to process the material in a real-world atmosphere and apply what they’ve learned.
 This is especially helpful when you factor in that adults begin to lose attention and focus after 10 minutes of doing anything.
-Switching back and forth between the two methods helps keep student engaged in the learning process.
+Switching back and forth between the two methods helps keep students engaged in the learning process.

 Here’s an example of how I use these two methods in a class I teach: